-Where each guarantor is severally liable only for its own specified obligations and a guarantor is unable to satisfy its obligation, the responsibility does not pass to the other participating guarantors.
+Where each guarantor is severally liable only for its own specified obligations pass to the other participating guarantors.
 Our existing approach of rating fully guaranteed obligations on the basis of timely payment will remain unchanged given that investors in these securities expect a high degree of certainty about timely payment.
 Due to the remote probability of loss associated with protected exposures covered by guarantors with high investment grade ratings ("A" to "AAA"), the expected loss rating framework does not allow for sufficient differentiation between the relative credit quality of these exposures.
 Hence, MARC Ratings will continue to rate jointly supported obligations no higher than the "weakest link", i.e. at the lowest of the guarantors' ratings.